mbrucki/measurelake/README.md

 # GTM Ad-Blocker Bypass Service

-A professional solution to ensure your Google Tag Manager analytics continue working even when visitors use ad-blockers.
+Make sure your Google Tag Manager analytics continue working even when visitors use ad-blockers.
 This service routes your GTM requests through your own domain, making them invisible to ad-blocking software.

 ## What This Service Does